esyede/rakit/packages/docs/data/urls.md

 $url = URL::to_route('profile');
 ```

-Sometimes, you may need to create a URL to a named route, but also need to specify
-values to replace the route's URI placeholders.
+Pass the values that replace the route's URI placeholders:

-It's easy to replace wildcards with the values you want:

 #### Creating a URL to a named route with wildcard values: